roman-milk/roman-milk.github.io/pet-mommyslut.md

  I heard the fridge close and Crystal say, "Like I care what you think."

  Michael didn't respond as Crystal left the kitchen and I, realizing my submissive slut mother secret was still safe, began bobbing faster.
-Report_Story #3